rfc9575v5.txt rfc9575.txt

 follows: follows:

-4. MUST: send any other DRIP Authentication Format (non-DRIP Link) 4.
-MUST: send any other DRIP Authentication Format (non-DRIP Link)
+4. MUST: send any other DRIP Authentication Format (non-DRIP Link) 4. send any other DRIP Authentication Format (non-DRIP Link) where

 unique, unpredictable, and easily cross checked by the receiving unique, unpredictable, and easily cross checked by the receiving